 Coaching is not lecturing.
-It is not you revealing your secrets to success, that they have already heard a hundred times.
+It is not you reveal your secrets to success, that they have already heard a hundred times.
 It’s not explaining why good grades lead to good colleges, and that can lead to good jobs.
 None of that.

 Instead, it’s patiently waiting, often weeks, until the external plan starts to work easefully.
 Each day, your child has surrendered to the work first, then you get your goodies model.
 Patience…not yet.
-In another couple weeks, after the behavior has changed, their attitude will become more positive.
+In another couple of weeks, after the behavior has changed, their attitude will become more positive.
 It is at this point that you can begin to offer some coaching, albeit limited.

-For the unmotivated child, a key factor to making an internal change is to shift the sense of work load, when facing an unpleasant task.
-When researchers look at motivation, we see that perceived work load is a key factor in how motivated we are to work hard.
+For the unmotivated child, a key factor to making an internal change is to shift the sense of workload, when facing an unpleasant task.
+When researchers look at motivation, we see that perceived workload is a key factor in how motivated we are to work hard.
 If the demand (in our mind) is overwhelming or seems too arduous, then we approach with dread and limited resourcefulness.

 Chunking the work.

 One way to do this is with chunking.
 Notice what your child dreads the most, and offer to help them break this into smaller chunks.
-Be willing to help them through the process of creating a concrete plan for taking a chore like cleaning up a massively messy room, and doing one part each day (i.e., closet first, dresser next and floors the next day.)
+Be willing to help them through the process of creating a concrete plan for taking a chore like cleaning up a massively messy room, and doing one part each day (i.e., closet first, dresser next, and floors the next day.)
 Remember; if you offer and they resist…do not persist.
 Smile and walk away.

-Another option for chunking is to have them do a part, and then take a small break.
+Another option for chunking is to have them do apart, and then take a small break.
 No, they do not get their ‘big’ goodies, but they can take a breather, listen to music for a few minutes, etc. A common, and yet very effective strategy.

 Brain hack 101

 Another option here is to use a brain hack that proves immensely useful.
-Research shows that when we perceive that we are at the starting line of a task, we have often have the lowest motivation.
+Research shows that when we perceive that we are at the starting line of a task, we have often had the lowest motivation.
 If we can manipulate our perception to realize that we are already 30% done, then our motivation increases.
 How does this work?
 Children often approach homework as if they are starting at zero.
-But in reality, they have already reviewed the chapter, have notes on the subject and have discussed in class.
-Thus, the ‘to-do’ list should have these items listed, and already checked off.
+But in reality, they have already reviewed the chapter, have notes on the subject, and have discussed it in class.
+Thus, the ‘to-do’ list should have these items listed and already checked off.
 Now, you may think this to be worthless, but if you test it out…you will find it’s tremendously valuable.
-Teach your children to do every day, and the current load is perceived to be less.
+Teach your children to do it every day, and the current load is perceived to be less.